 In the weeks following surgery, Brian walked multiple times daily and did physical therapy three times each week to help regain muscle strength and neck mobility.
 After the first month, Brian slowly started playing golf and was even able to travel to Vail, Colorado with his family and go snowmobiling!
 By six weeks post-op, he was cleared to return to all activities.

 Now, Brian has no limitations and competes professionally at a high level.
-Since his surgery in 2014, Brian has competed in over 70 PGA Tour events, 10 of which he finished in the top 10.
-In 2018, he elevated his game to a new level and finished the season ranking 48th in the FedEx Cup.
+Since his surgery in 2014, Brian has competed in over 70 PGA Tour events, over 10 of which he finished in the top 10.
+In fact, his 2020 win at the Bermuda Championship was his first championship since 2013!
 Brian proudly notes, “I feel like my activity level is now a 10 out of 10!
 My recovery after prodisc C was amazing.”

 With the total disc replacement, it’s like I’ve never had a neck problem!